Blog

 You can bill for any patients on your panel or who are on the panel of another family physician at your LFP clinic.
 Maternity services for patients not on your panel are also billable.

-To be billed under the LFP model, these services must be provided at your LFP clinic, as a virtual care service associated with your LFP clinic, or to a patient in their home setting.
+To be billed under the LFP model, these services must be provided via longitudinal family physician clinics, pregnancy and newborn clinics, and patients’ home settings.
+It also includes facility-based care in long-term care facilities and palliative care facilities, as well as inpatient care and pregnancy and newborn care in hospital, and virtual care service associated with your LFP clinic.
 Note that when providing virtual services, you do not need to be physically in your LFP clinic.

-What if the other physicians in my clinic do not enroll in the LFP payment model?
+What if the other physicians in my clinic do not enrol in the LFP Payment Model?

 It is perfectly fine for you to be the only physician on the LFP model in your team/group/partner clinic.
 Patients you see for your colleagues will be included in this model (not considered non-panel patients) regardless of what model your colleagues use.